Experienced Maryland Workers’ Compensation Lawyers Helping Office Workers

 Like any injury that happens on the job, office worker injuries should be covered by workers’ compensation.
 These benefits offered by your employer should compensate you for your medical bills and a portion of your lost wages.
-However, especially with injuries like carpal tunnel syndrome which can take years to develop, it might be difficult to get a fair workers’ compensation settlement from your employer.
-If you’ve developed an injury or illness from your office job, the workers’ compensation attorneys at Plaxen & Adler, P.A. can help you with your case—ensuring you obtain the maximum benefits to which you’re entitled.
+However, especially with injuries like carpal tunnel syndrome which can take years to develop, it might be difficult to get a fair workers’ compensation settlement from your employer’s insurance company.
+If you’ve developed an injury or illness from your office job, the workers’ compensation attorneys at Plaxen Adler Muncy, P.A. can help you with your case—ensuring you obtain the maximum benefits to which you’re entitled.

 Most common office worker injuries in Maryland

 Office environments pose a unique set of risks from other lines of employment.
-Working in a seated position almost all day, typing on a computer and talking on the phone sets you up for ergonomic injuries like back and neck pain, repetitive stress injuries, or eye strain to develop.
+Lifting and carrying files, traveling from different offices and locations, and repetitive typing all pose injury risks.
 Other accidents that tend to happen in office settings include trip and falls, sickness from poor ventilation, or occupational diseases.
 Depending on the severity, these injuries can require treatment that causes you to miss work.

 Office injuries can occur after sudden acute trauma or they may develop slowly over time and become chronic.
 The following types of injuries are common in an office environment:

 - Car accidents while performing work-related duties.
 Office workers are sometimes asked to run errands or make trips during working hours.
+Others are required to travel around to worksites as part of their employment.
 If you are injured in a collision while in the course of your job duties, you may be entitled to compensation.